loophole/website/docs/guides/expose.md

 ### Verbose Mode

 Verbose mode flag helps you understand loophole in a greater context.
-IT provides the verbose output for the command used along.
+It provides the verbose output for the command used along.

 ```bash
 $ loophole http 8000 --verbose